pnnl/lamellar-runtime/README.md

 1. Select Lamellae to use

-    In Cargo.toml add "enable-rofi" feature in wanting to use rofi, otherwise local lamellae will be used it may also be necessary to adjust the symmetric heap size (const MEM_SIZE) in rofi_lamellae.rs on the available memory in your system
+    In Cargo.toml add "enable-rofi" feature in wanting to use rofi (or pass --features enable-rofi to your cargo build command ), otherwise local lamellae will be used it may also be necessary to adjust the heap size (const ROFI_MEM) in rofi_comm.rs on the available memory in your system

 2. Compile Lamellar lib and test executable (feature flags can be passed to command line instead of specifying in cargo.toml)

-`cargo build (--release) (--features enable-rofi) (--features nightly)`
+`cargo build (--release) (--features enable-rofi) (--features nightly) (--features experimental)`

     executables located at ./target/debug(release)/test

 3. Compile Examples

-`cargo build --examples (--release) (--features enable-rofi) (--features nightly)`
+`cargo build --examples (--release) (--features enable-rofi) (--features nightly) (--features experimental)`

     executables located at ./target/debug(release)/examples/